Your first event

 Connect the SDK and see a live event reach your handler.

-By the end of this page you’ll have a running Python process connected to Nevo, an event hitting your handler, and — if the event is an email — a reply going back.
+By the end of this page you’ll have a running process connected to Nevo, an event hitting your handler, and — if the event is an email — a reply going back.

 What you’ll have